What is Channel One News?

 Our Peabody and Telly award-winning, daily news program is broadcast to more than 5 million young people in upper elementary schools, middle schools and high schools across the country.
-Channel One News is also available in two new, sponsorship-free forms: via subscription through Promethean or SMART interactive whiteboard technologies and through the Channel One News mobile apps.
+Channel One News is also available in a new, sponsorship-free forms.
+Find out how to subscribe here.

-There are many ways to watch the show!
-You can learn how to get the program downloaded directly to your in-class interactive whiteboard here.
-You can also visit the website when your class is ready to watch each day.
-Finally, we encourage educators to make use of the show and materials in a way that works for them – that means our website works on tablets and we have mobile apps that you can use to watch the show on your smartphone too.
+Visit the website when your class is ready to watch each day.
+We encourage educators to make use of the show and materials in a way that works for them – that means our website works on tablets and on your smartphone too.

 Channel One News is a daily source of non-fiction video that provide students a window into what’s happening around the world.
 Research has shown that students who regularly watch our show feel more knowledgeable on all topics queried when compared to non-Channel One students.
 The most significant differences in confidence are seen in current and international events and American politics.